-- Group MMSI numbers are not assigned by the FCC or other organizations licensed to assign ship MMSI numbers. - The first digit of a Group MMSI is always set to "0" by International rules.
-All Standard Horizon radios are preset so when programming a Group MMSI the first digit is set to "0". - The USCG recommends programming the MID of a ships MMSI into the Second, Third and Fourth digits of the Group MMSI as it denotes the area the ship is located in. - The last 5 digits are decided upon by persons in the Group.
+- ☐ Group MMSI numbers are not assigned by the FCC or other organizations licensed to assign ship MMSI numbers. - ☐ The first digit of a Group MMSI is always set to "0" by International rules.
+All Standard Horizon radios are preset so when programming a Group MMSI the first digit is set to "0". - ☐ The USCG recommends programming the MID of a ships MMSI into the Second, Third and Fourth digits of the Group MMSI as it denotes the area the ship is located in. - ☐ The last 5 digits are decided upon by persons in the Group.
 This is an important step as all radios in the Group must contain the same Group MMSI so they can be contacted by each other.
 There is a chance that another group of vessels may program in the same Group MMSI.
-If this happens, simply change one or more of the last 5 digits of the Group MMSI. - Press and hold down the key until "SETUP MENU" menu appears. - 2.
-Press the 🛋 / 💽 keys to select "DSC SETUP" menu. - 3.
-Press the Im key, then select "GROUP DIR" with the ▲ / ▼ keys. - Press the I key, then select "ADD" with the ▲ / ▼ keys. - 5.
-Press the 💵 key.
+If this happens, simply change one or more of the last 5 digits of the Group MMSI. - Press and hold down the key until "SETUP MENU" menu appears. - Press the ▲ / ▼ keys to select "DSC SETUP" menu. - 3.
+Press the ⋈ key, then select "GROUP DIR" with the ▲ / ▼ keys. - 4.
+Press the ⋈ key, then select "ADD" with the ▲ / ▼ keys. - 5.
+Press the low key.

-- Press the A / keys to scroll through the first letter of the group name you want to reference in the directory. - 7.
-Press the end key to store the first letter in the name and step to the next letter to the right. - 8.
+- 6. Press the / / keys to scroll through the first letter of the group name you want to reference in the directory. - 7.
+Press the key to store the first letter in the name and step to the next letter to the right. - 8.
 Repeat step 6 and 7 until the name is complete.
-The name can consist of up to eleven characters, if you do not use all eleven characters press the end key to move to the next space.
+The name can consist of up to eleven characters, if you do not use all eleven characters press the key to move to the next space.
 This method can also be used to enter a blank space in the name.
-To clear the previous letter, press the end key. - 9.
-After the eleventh letter or space has been entered, press and hold the key to advance to the MMSI number (Maritime Mobile Service Identity Number) entry. - 10.
-Press the 🔺 / 💽 keys to scroll through numbers, 0-9.
-To enter the desired number and move one space to the right press the 💌 key.
+To clear the previous letter, press the key.

+- After the eleventh letter or space has been entered, press and hold the key to advance to the MMSI number (Maritime Mobile Service Identity Number) entry. - 10.
+Press the / keys to scroll through numbers, 0-9.
+To enter the desired number and move one space to the right press the key.
 Repeat this procedure until all nine space of the MMSI number are entered. - 11.
-If a mistake was made entering in the name or the MMSI number repeat pressing the microphone's H key until the wrong character is selected, then press the or key to enter the correct letter or number. - 12.
-To store the data entered, press and hold the Entered key. - 13.
-To enter another individual address, repeat steps 4 through 12. - 14.
-To exit this menu and return to radio operation mode press the 💷 key.
+If a mistake was made entering in the name or the MMSI number repeat pressing the microphone's we key until the wrong character is selected, then press the or key to enter the correct letter or number. - 12.
+To store the data entered, press and hold the key. - 13.
+To enter another individual address, repeat steps 4 through 12.